 The California legislature passed the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) in June 2017, effectively legalizing the use of recreational marijuana in the state.
 MAUCRSA requires persons who want to grow and sell cannabis in California to obtain a cultivation license.
-Cannabis cultivators grow all the cannabis plants that are harvested, sold as flower, and made into marijuana products in California.
+Cannabis cultivators grow all the cannabis plants that are harvested, sold as flowers, and made into marijuana products in California.
 The cultivation process also includes planting seeds or clones, drying, harvesting, drying, curing, and trimming harvested cannabis plants.

 Cannabis cultivation licensees are required to obtain a separate license for each location where commercial cannabis cultivation occurs.
 Licenses for cultivation are non-transferable and not assignable to another person or property.